TrainingByPackt/Data-Science-Projects-With-Python-Second-Edition/README.md

 `jupyter notebook`.

+(
+TBD:
+- try to get installation instructions in one terminal command
+- include package version numbers
-(TBD: try to get installation instructions in one terminal command.
-Provide support for Windows, and possibly Anaconda GUI installation).
+- Provide support for Windows, and possibly Anaconda GUI installation )